deividsonorio/subdomain-manager/README.md

 - The project should work automatically for revision purposes.
 There was no intention to work with certificates and other host configurations in a localhost environment.
 - The project is a proof of concept.
 No changes in the host machine should be mandatory, e.g. change the /etc/hosts files.
-- Due to the limited time, the goal was not to create differente virtualhosts for every new subdomain.
+- Due to the limited time, the goal was not to create different virtualhosts for every new subdomain.
 It would add a new layer of complexity.
 - The system should be able to resolve requests for different subdomains automatically, without the need for new views or new files for each creation of companies.
 - I used Laravel's default error handling for non-existent subdomains, due to short development time.
 This already covers non-existent subdomains and other possible errors.